-Use the jobs board on Symplicity and job sites that provide international postings, like Idealist.org, Reliefweb.int/jobs, and those listed on SJI's website under Job Search Tools.
+Use the jobs board on Symplicity and job sites that include international postings, like Idealist.org, Reliefweb.int/jobs, globaljobs.org, devex.com, devnetjobs.org, and those listed on SJI's Job Search Tools page.
 Networking is especially important for a job search.
-Remember to look at SJI's national network of remote advisors and ask professors and former supervisors if they have ideas or contacts.
+Remember to look at SJI's national network of remote advisers and ask professors and former supervisors if they have ideas or contacts.